fivetran/dbt_workday/models/docs.md

 {% docs job_family_job_profile %} Represents the relationship between job families and job profiles in the Workday dataset. {% enddocs %}

 {% docs job_family_summary %} The summary of the job family. {% enddocs %}

+{% docs job_family_summaries %} String array of all job family summaries assigned to a job profile. {% enddocs %}

 {% docs job_group_id %} The unique identifier for the job group. {% enddocs %}